SnowyMouse/chimera/README.md

 cd build
 cmd /k
 ```
 6. Run `mingw-console.bat`.
 A console window should open with the correct paths configured to build Chimera.
-To create a Release build, Run the following commands in the MinGW console window, where `<number of threads>` is the number of CPU threads you would like to use.
+To create a Release build, Run the following commands in the MinGW console window.
 ```
-cmake.exe .. -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release
+cmake.exe .. -G "Ninja" -DCMAKE_BUILD_TYPE=Release
-mingw32-make.exe -j<number of threads>
+ninja.exe
 strip.exe strings.dll
 ```
 For the correct DLL version information to be set [Git for Windows](https://gitforwindows.org/) must be installed, but this is not required to compile Chimera.